Codeventurer144/Webscraping-HTML-table/README.md

 ![](active_firms.png)

-From the pie chart, it is clear that only **2%** of the firms are currently defunct.
-This is a remarkable finding, showing that the firms have weathered Nigeria's economic fluctuations.
+From the pie chart, only **2%** of the firms are defunct.
+This remarkable finding, shows that these firms have weathered Nigeria's economic fluctuations.

 ---